Powers of Attorney

 According to a 2018 study by Merrill in partnership with Age Wave, only about 18% of American adults aged 55 and older have a will, durable power of attorney, and advanced directive.
 Getting your affairs in order involves preparing for your later years and creating a detailed end-of-life plan.
 Should you become unable to make crucial decisions about your health, assets, and finances, establishing a power of attorney ensures that someone you trust can step in and make those decisions on your behalf.

-My firm, The Law Office of Gregory L. Williams, serves clients in Columbus, Ohio, and throughout Central Ohio.
+I serve clients in Columbus, Ohio, and throughout Central Ohio.
 Call me today to schedule a consultation.

 What is a Power of Attorney?